 When my wife sends me a link to read typically it is pretty good.
 And usually the article she refers me to will make its way into a post.
 Those of you with children will probably find this post the most interesting.

 Full disclosure, I have no idea where Business Insider comes up with the “psychological research” or “science” to support the 11 common things parents do to raise successful kids but it definitely makes for a great headline.

 While you will have to access the full list in the article here, I will post three of my favorites below;

 - They have healthy relationships with each other; “Children in high-conflict families, whether intact or divorced, tend to fare worse than children of parents that get along, according to a University of Illinois study review.”

 - They’re less stressed; “Research shows that if your friend is happy, that brightness will infect you; if she’s sad, that gloominess will transfer as well.
 So if a parent is exhausted or frustrated, that emotional state could transfer to the kids.”

-- The moms work; "According to research out of Harvard Business School, there are significant benefits for children growing up with mothers who work outside the home.
-The study found daughters of working mothers went to school longer were more likely to have a job in a supervisory role and earned more money — 23% more compared to peers raised by stay-at-home mothers."
+- The moms work; “According to research out of Harvard Business School, there are significant benefits for children growing up with mothers who work outside the home.
+The study found daughters of working mothers who went to school longer were more likely to have a job in a supervisory role and earned more money — 23% more compared to peers raised by stay-at-home mothers.”